 Failure Point Typical Cause Field Result

-Lens gasket Compression set, chemical swelling, improper torque Moisture ingress, fogging, corrosion
+Lens gasket Compression set, chemical swelling, improper torque Moisture ingress, fogging, internal corrosion

 Endcap seals Wash wand aimed directly at seams Water entry under jet pressure